raumzeitlabor/raumzeitchef-ircbot/README.md

-RaumZeitMPD ircbot
+RaumZeitChef ircbot
 ==================

-This git repository contains the source for the RaumZeitMPD IRC bot.
-It consists of two files:
+This git repository contains the source for the RaumZeitChef IRC bot.

 <dl>
   <dt>script/ircbot-chef</dt>